Ideas

 Print c

 In which case we end up with a kind of compile-time duck typing.
-Worst case scenario if we made a typo (gett instead of get), this could generalize our gett constraint instaed of issuing a method not found error.
+Worst case scenario if we made a typo (gett instead of get), this could generalize our gett constraint instead of issuing a method not found error.
 This seems like it can be avoided however by only generalizing if there is actually at least 2 functions in scope with that name.

 It is an open question whether generalized function requirements should be resolved via the set of functions visible to the caller or just those visible to the definer.
-If it is the former, this functions as a sort of ad-hoc trait feature and the “only generalize if there are at least 2 functions in scope” of the definer rule seems more arbitrary if these functions won’t be used for resolution anyway.
+If it is the former, this functions as a sort of ad-hoc ability feature and the “only generalize if there are at least 2 functions in scope” of the definer rule seems more arbitrary if these functions won’t be used for resolution anyway.
 For this reason, it is perhaps better to opt into this feature via a separate syntax, e.g. via . hinting at method calls in other languages:

 foo map =